-Lee Kump was named the seventeenth dean of the College of Earth and Mineral Sciences, pending approval of the Penn State Board of Trustees on July 21.
-Kump will serve as interim dean from June 1 to July 20.
+Lee Kump was named the seventeenth dean of the College of Earth and Mineral Sciences, His appointment was approved by the Penn State Board of Trustees on July 21, 2017.

 About Lee Kump